 Identity theft doesn’t occur in a vacuum.
 If a criminal can get their hands on the personal information of one family member, it’s likely they can and will use it to extract the information of others.
 Add to that the fact that children and the elderly are the primary targets of identity thieves, and you’ll start to understand why you should seek out protections for everyone, not just yourself.

 That said, it can be difficult to pinpoint exactly what protections are best when you’re looking to keep the whole family safe.
 And with the multitude of identity theft protection services available on the market today, how can you decide which product is right for you?
+Well, for starters, you can read our in-depth ID theft protection guide to learn the ins and outs and what to look for in these products.
+We also give you a fairly comprehensive rundown below, so keep reading!

 When you’re shopping around for identity theft protection services, there are a few core features you should be on the lookout for.
 We always recommend plans that offer triple-bureau credit monitoring, financial account alerts, and dark web scanning.
 Beyond that, though, it’s really a matter of deciding which features work best for your situation.